-Introduction to the New Wisconsin Standards Information and Technology Literacy (ITL)
+Introduction to the New Wisconsin Standards for Information and Technology Literacy (ITL)

 - Foreword by State Superintendent Dr. Tony Evers